turingcapital/Manual/README.md

 We look for teams with an ambitious vision.
 We like to invest at the earliest stages and roll up our sleeves.
 We help our teams on strategy, token sales, fundraising, marketing, recruiting, design, company building, and everything in between.

 ### Our Team
-We're Michael Karnjanaprakorn (founder of Skillshare), Connor Lin (founder of Carbon), Felix Feng (founder of Set Protocol), Jeff Chang and George Lambeth, among many other members.
+We're Michael Karnjanaprakorn (founder of Skillshare), Connor Lin (founder of Carbon), Felix Feng (founder of Set Protocol), Jeff Chang (Pinterest) and George Lambeth, among many other members.

 ### Our Portfolio
 Some of our investments include Bloom, Trinity, Blockstack, Livepeer, Request Network, 0x, Quantstamp, Hashgraph and Kyber.